 Infants under six months only need breastmilk; for those who can’t breastfeed, soy-based infant formulas offer a safe alternative.

 In the US, millions of babies have been fed soy formula over the last 40 years with no adverse effects.
-However, official guidelines recommend you speak to your health visitor or GP before using it.
+However, official guidelines recommend you speak to your GP before using it.
 And never try to make your own formula at home.
 Baby formula contains a specific balance of nutrients key for your child’s health.

 The government recommends daily vitamin D drops for breastfeeding babies.
 Vitamin D2 is suitable for vegans while D3 usually comes from sheep’s wool; but you can get vegan D3 supplements made from lichen.